G33KatWork/STM32F4xx-Startup/Readme.md

 How to use
 ----------

-You can use this toolchain if you need one: https://github.com/G33KatWork/STM32-Toolchain
+You can use this toolchain if you need one: https://launchpad.net/gcc-arm-embedded

-After you have built and installed the toolchain, you can build the library with a simple
+After you have installed the toolchain, you can build the library with a simple

 	make